 - Click in the Condition text box and choose the field from your survey that you want to use in the filter.

 - Choose the operator for the condition.
 In this case, choose the default, Equal to.

-Optionally, you can click Run once to test your webhook before publishing.
-After clicking Run once, open Survey123 and submit a survey, ensuring you use the condition that you defined in the webhook.
-Verify that the email arrives to the recipient.
+Optionally, you can click Run once to test your webhook.
+After clicking Run once, open Survey123 and submit a survey, ensuring that the survey response satisfies the filter condition.
+Confirm that the recipient receives the email.

-To learn more ways to use Survey123 as a trigger in your workflows see Integromat.
+To learn additional ways to use Survey123 as a trigger in your workflows, see Integromat.

 Set up a webhook in Microsoft Power Automate

 Microsoft Power Automate (previously Microsoft Flow) is a webhook service provided in the Microsoft Office 365 platform.